Go Back

 • Add the chopped onion and bell pepper.
 Sauté until the onion is translucent and softened, 3–4 minutes.

-2 Tablespoons Onion, finely chopped, 2 Tablespoons Bell Pepper, finely chopped
+2 tablespoons Onion, finely chopped, 2 tablespoons Bell Pepper, finely chopped

 • Add the garlic and cook for 1–2 minutes, stirring constantly and taking care not to scorch it.